 But do make the effort to explore the island, it’s well worth it.
 Hire a bicycle or motorbike or walk on foot, you’ll discover villages, seaweed farms, lookout points, mangroves & more.

-Nusa Lembongan also has excellent beaches & snorkelling at Mushroom Bay.
+Nusa Lembongan also has excellent beaches & snorkeling at Mushroom Bay.
 Divers can search for Manta Rays at Manta Point & Mola-Mola’s at Crystal Bay.

 If you have time for only one island or beach getaway, make it Nusa Lembongan!